This website requires javascript to run correctly. Please consider allowing javascript to run for our website.

 Hubble Simulation

-Here is an image of your model spiral galaxy and also an image of a real spiral galaxy (the Pinwheel Galaxy) taken with the Hubble Space Telescope.
+Here is an image of your model elliptical galaxy and also an image of a real spiral galaxy (ESO 325-G004) taken with the Hubble Space Telescope.
 You can slide between the two to compare.
-Spiral galaxies get their name from their shape which look like, you guessed it, a spiral!
-In the real galaxy you can see that the young blue (hot) stars in the spiral arms with a yellower central "bulge" containing older (red/yellow) stars.
+Elliptical galaxies are shaped like stretched out circles, known as ellipses.
+Elliptical galaxies are mostly made up of old stars and have much less dust and gas.
+As a result they often appear very "fuzzy" without many interesting features.
+The lack of these components means that very few stars are created in ellipticals.
 In the model galaxy you can see something similar but due to the difficultly of making a perfect model the details are not perfect.
 In the centre of your galaxy (and the real one!) there is a supermassive black hole.
 These objects contain the same amount of material as millions to billions of stars but all crammed into an incredibly small space.
 When lots of material falls onto these black holes they can become the brightest objects in the Universe, shining like a beacon at the centre of these galaxies.
-Did you know that we live in a spiral galaxy called the Milky Way?

 What is inside my galaxy?

-Here is your unique pie chart for your model spiral galaxy that shows you a break down of what your galaxy is made from (by weight).
-Your galaxy contains lots of young stars (compared to old stars), which is typical for a spiral galaxy.
-Compared to some other galaxies, spiral galaxies usually contain plenty of gas and dust which may create more stars in the future.
+Here is your unique pie chart for your model elliptical galaxy that shows you a break down of what your galaxy is made from (by weight).
+You made an elliptical galaxy which have lots of older stars compared to young stars.
+Your galaxy also has very little gas and dust.
 However, you can see that the biggest segment represents dark matter.
 Find out more about these ingredients on the next few pages.

 Learn more about the stars

 Stars are big balls of very hot gas that produce their own light.
 Big galaxies contain billions of stars of different sizes and colours.
-Old stars are usually redder than young stars because stars get colder as they start to run out of fuel.
-However, some of the heaviest stars end their lives in gigantic explosions called supernovae.
-Look at the image of your model galaxy and notice where most of the blue (young) stars are found.
+You made an elliptical galaxy which contains lots of old stars.
+Old stars are usually redder/yellower than young stars because stars get colder as they start to run out of fuel (unless they have very very heavy and then they can explode very quickly run out of fuel and can explode in "supernovae").

 What about the gas?

 Gas and dust are an important part of galaxies because they are the materials that stars are made from.
-Spiral galaxies contain a large supply of gas and dust and therefore lots of new stars can be made.
+Elliptical galaxies contain less gas and dust compared to spiral galaxies.
 In the picture you can see gas around a galaxy, viewed from very far away.
 This picture was made with a computer and the colours are not real but tell you about the temperature of the gas (hot gas is shown in red).
 Gas falls onto the galaxy from large distances.
 This gas will go on to form more stars in the future unless something stops it from getting cold enough to clump together, such as exploding stars or the supermassive black hole.

 What about the dark matter?